bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 Check the LS-8 spec for what the `MUL` instruction does.

-> Note: `MUL` is the responsiblity of the ALU, so it would be nice if your code eventually called the `alu()` function with appropriate arguments to get the work done.
+> Note: `MUL` is the responsiblity of the ALU, so it would be nice if your code eventually called the `alu()` function with apprtopriate arguments to get the work done.
 >

+a
 ## Step 10: Beautify your `cpu_run()` loop, if needed day 2

 Do you have a big `if-else-if` block or `switch` block in your `cpu_run()`